 Curtis Cassell is the designer and visionary behind QUEERA, a gender-neutral wedding fashion brand.
 The designer told Brides that the inception of his brand came from multiple conversations with former coworkers, surrounding the lack of gender-neutral wedding fashion options on the market.

 "I heard a lot of the same questions revolving around what each of us would wear: 'Suit or a dress?
 Suit or a dress?'
 I hated that there were only two options, literally, black or white," Cassell explains.
 "I feel that removing all of this limited view or understanding of what's possible, we can reimagine the 'black or white' of traditions that are actually crippling to the fantasy when it comes to planning the 'best day of your life'.
 Recent times have revealed cracks in this certain patriarch that needs to be dismantled, and normalizing a wedding that everyone can afford is one of the first steps."

 The QUEERA Bride:

-Cassell aims to transform the traditional use of the word "bride", as he creates clothing with everyone in mind.
-“My bride doesn't even fit into the word ‘bride,’ which is why QUEERA exists," he says.
-"Its individuality.
+Cassell aims to transform the traditional use of the word "bride," as he creates clothing with everyone in mind.
+“My bride doesn't even fit into the word ‘bride,’ which is why QUEERA exists," the designer shares.
+"It's individuality.
 It can't be simply men or women.
 It can be anything, anyone—anything that's attracted by those who deserve it and want something different.”

 After studying under Vivienne Westwood and Alexander McQueen, and later winning the fashion competition show, Project Runway, Christian Siriano went on to find his own namesake label in 2008.
 Following a brief hiatus in the bridal space, Siriano came back stronger than ever in 2021—releasing bridal looks that are "gender-bending" and, as Siriano puts it, made for "all different types of people—male, female, non-binary, transgender, and everyone in between."